NTT Data: 2000s

 NTT DATA and US-based IT Service company Keane agreed to a merger on 29 October 2010.
 The acquisition is worth over US$1.23 billion.
 After the acquisition of Keane Inc., NTT DATA became the 8th largest software company in the world, with the annual revenue of $14 billion.
 Acquiring Keane Inc. in 2010 increased the Group's total work force to 50,000.
 That year the company also acquired FirstApex, increasing the business footprint in insurance domain.
 In 2010, NTT DATA acquired Intelligroup Inc., a US-based IT consulting and service providing company.
 After taking over Intelligroup, NTT DATA became the ninth largest software company in the world, worth over $11 billion.
-India-based Intelligroup, Inc is headquartered at iLabs, Madhapur, Hyderabad.
+India-based Intelligroup, Inc is headquartered at 5 Independence Way Ste 220, Princeton, New Jersey, 08540, United States.

 2011–present

 In 2011, the company acquired Italy-based Value Team S.p.A. and launched Global One Teams.
 In 2012 the company acquired London-based Design and Technology Consultancy, RMA Consulting, who specialize in software design and delivery across multiple channels.

 In 2013, the company acquired Madrid-based Everis, a company that provided IT services including consulting, system integration and outsourcing.
 Also in 2013, NTT DATA, the IT services provider with its U.S. headquarters in Plano, acquired Optimal Solutions Integration, a provider of SAP services headquartered in Irving, Texas.
 In 2015, the company acquired Carlisle & Gallagher, Inc., a Charlotte-based consulting firm.
 Also that year, the company acquired iPay88 - Online Payment Gateway for Asia Countries, Malaysia which specialize in online payment services and payment solutions for merchants with multiple financial institutions as business partners in Malaysia.
 In 2016, the company acquired the Dell IT Services unit (mainly the former Perot Systems) of Dell Inc for $3 billion.
 Also in 2016, the company acquired Nefos, a Salesforce consulting partner in Germany, Austria and Switzerland.